Twitter is preparing to embrace podcasts with a dedicated section

-Serial discoverer of Twitter secrets Jane Manchun Wong has come up trumps again, unearthing signs of another exciting new feature in the social app.
-The reverse engineer frequently delves into the Twitter codebase, and now has fund references to a new podcast section.
+Serial discoverer of Twitter secrets Jane Manchun Wong has come up Aces again, unearthing signs of another exciting new feature in the social app.
+The reverse engineer frequently delves into the Twitter codebase, and now has found references to a new podcast section.

-Having already developed a taste for audio content in Spaces, helped to some extend by its acquisition of social podcasting app Breaker, it seems that Twitter is ready to take things further.
-It is not clear exactly what plans the company has for its Podcasts section, but it is something what will be welcomed by creators and consumers alike.
+Having already developed a taste for audio content in Spaces, helped to some extent by its acquisition of social podcasting app Breaker, it seems that Twitter is ready to take things further.
+It is not clear exactly what plans the company has for its Podcasts section, but it is something that will be welcomed by creators and consumers alike.

 Twitter is working on Podcasts tab pic.twitter.com/64tTd3XPduMarch 2, 2022